Emelie Forsberg: Early career

 Forsberg's first serious trail race was the Swedish Fjällmaraton in 2009.
 She had borrowed a backpack from a friend and brought a chocolate mud cake that she had baked.
 Before the last big ascent she stopped for 20 minutes and ate the cake, got new energy and won the race.
 Two years later she was back, did not stop to eat en route and improved her time by 30 minutes.
 In 2014 when an established world class runner Forsberg was back again, improved her time by another 30 minutes and set a new course record.

 In 2011 Forsberg worked at the Turtagrø Hotel in Hurrungane on the outskirts of Jotunheimen National Park in Norway.
 In May 2012 she was invited to run in an international trail event, Zegama-Aizkorri Mendi Maratoia, where she finished in 3rd place.
 Her following trail event in July 2012, the Dolomites Skyrace, she won.
 Says Forsberg: "It was insane.
 It was cool to realize that what I had been doing in my solitude in the Swedish mountains was a big sport in the Alps".
 Forsberg moved from Storulvån to Tromsø in Norway, in order to study at the University of Tromsø, and run in the mountains there.

 Prior to late 2012 Forsberg had no serious competition experience in ski mountaineering.
 Her first race was in Chamonix on December 9 where she placed third.
 Forsberg: "I was just back form The North Face 50 mile race in San Francisco and had maybe 3 days of skiing on a pair of Kilians old skis and said yes to join the race.
 Yeay!
 Oh man it was so fun!
-I didn´t really understod how the binding worked (I was a telemarker and a x country skier!)so I lost my skis in the uphill, I lost my skins and so many more small mistakes.
+I didn't really understood how the binding worked (I was a telemarker and a x country skier!) so I lost my skis in the uphill, I lost my skins and so many more small mistakes.
 But I enjoyed it, I had fun and I pushed hard."